-The aims and objectives of the PTF are awareness, understanding, protection and implementation of human rights, in the UK and worldwide.
-This involves research, education, advice, casework, publicity, lobbying and campaigning for the enforcement and furtherance of humanitarian statutes and values.
+The PTF seeks to raise awareness, understanding, protection and implementation of human rights, in the UK and worldwide.
+This involves research, education, advice, casework, publicity and advocacy.

 The human rights aims and objectives of the PTF are charitable and with a public benefit.
-We are currently seeking charitable status.

 The PTF is independent and non-party political.

 The PTF works on a selected range of human rights issues in selected countries.
 The issues we work on include: